kamilWyszynski1/rhttp/README.md

 # rhttp

-Own, naive implementation of a http protocol.
+Own, naive implementation of a http framework.